Business Risks and Other Risks

 Air and soil contamination risks |

-Stricter laws and regulations due to air and soil pollution are a serious risk to the sustainability of our restaurant business.
-For example, if contamination issues in the areas where key ingredients are produced make it difficult to procure certain ingredients, we will be forced to change our menu structure, leading to lower customer satisfaction and loss of brand image.
-Higher costs for procurement of alternative ingredients would lead to lower profit margins, and the loss of confidence in the supply chain as a whole could make it difficult to develop new business partners.
-Furthermore, if a plant of a major client were to shut down, the stable supply of food ingredients would be disrupted, which would not only lead directly to a decline in sales, but could also develop into a situation that shakes the stability of management, and we recognize this as one of the emerging risks affecting the sustainability of our group's business.
+Stricter laws and regulations resulting from air and soil pollution pose a serious risk to the sustainability of our restaurant business, with a relatively low frequency but a potentially very high impact.
+For example, if contamination issues arise in regions where key ingredients are produced, making it difficult to procure certain foodstuffs, we may be forced to revise our menu offerings.
+This could lead to reduced customer satisfaction and a loss of brand image.
+Rising costs for procuring alternative ingredients may lower profit margins, and declining confidence in the overall supply chain could hinder the development of new business partners.
+Furthermore, if a major client’s factory were to suspend operations, the stable supply of food ingredients would be disrupted—potentially leading not only to a direct drop in sales but also to a situation that could undermine business stability.
+We recognize this as one of the emerging risks that may affect the long-term sustainability of our Group’s business.

-As a countermeasure against these risks, we are working to prevent pollution through appropriate drainage and management of hazardous substances in accordance with laws and regulations, and we are also providing guidance to our trading partners based on CSR surveys conducted in accordance with our CSR guidelines.
+As a countermeasure, we are working to prevent pollution in our stores and factories through appropriate drainage and management of hazardous substances in accordance with laws and regulations, as well as providing guidance to our suppliers based on CSR surveys conducted in accordance with our CSR guidelines.

 |